codex-academy/JavaScript-foundations-for-modern-web-frameworks/MiniWidgets.md

 ### Fruit list

+Given arrays of Fruit names and emoji create a web page that show a list of fruits with their emojis.

 > Note: Emoji flags are noy supported on **Windows**, which displays two-letter country codes instead of emoji flag images.
 If you are using ***Windows***, use the fruits list instead.